hugsy/gef/docs/commands/gef-remote.md

 You can then reuse the downloaded file for your future debugging sessions, use it under IDA and such.
-This makes the entire remote debugging process (particularly for Android applications) a child game.
+This makes the entire remote debugging process (particularly for Android applications) a child's game.

 ### QEMU-user mode ###

 Although GDB through QEMU-user works, QEMU only supports a limited subset of all commands existing in the `gdbremote` protocol.
-For example, commands such as `remote get` or `remote put` (to resp. download and upload a file from remote target) are not supported.
+For example, commands such as `remote get` or `remote put` (to download and upload a file from remote target, respectively) are not supported.
 As a consequence, the default `remote` mode for `gef` will not work either, as `gef` won't be able to fetch the content of the remote procfs.

-To circumvent this and still enjoy `gef` features with QEMU-user, a simple stub can be artificially added, with the option `-q` of `gef-remote`.
+To circumvent this and still enjoy `gef` features with QEMU-user, a simple stub can be artificially added, with the option `-q` option of `gef-remote`.
 Note that you need to set the architecture properly first:

 ```
 $ qemu-arm -g 1234 ./my/arm/binary